 What was Lacan’s contribution to Freud’s second topic?
 What is referred to as the unconscious in Lacanian orientation?
 In this article, we will briefly discuss the concept of the unconscious based on Lacan’s work during the 60s and 70s in order to approach the above questions.

-In this article we will approach the question of self-creation in a psychotic subject in relation to the remembering and forgetting of past history.
-The full text of this article will appear as a chapter in my upcoming book: Memento: a Testimonial Journey.
+In this article, we will approach the question of self-creation in a psychotic subject in relation to the remembering and forgetting of past history.
+The full text of this article appeared as a chapter of my book: Lacanian Psychoanalysis from Clinic to Culture, Routledge 2020.

 Contribution to the Lacan-Jung Dialogue ‘Position of the Analyst’, held at Middlesex University on Saturday 2nd December 2017.
-The full text of this article will appear as a chapter in my upcoming book: Memento: a Testimonial Journey
+The full text of this article appeared as a chapter of my book: Lacanian Psychoanalysis from Clinic to Culture, Routledge 2020.

 Lacan’s trajectory of approaching the question of “the position of the analyst” starts with Hegelian thoughts on the Other’s desire.
 Then, he opposes the idea of transference and the so-called counter-transference before his 11th seminar in 1964.
 A few years later, on the effect of psychoanalytic training and the analyst of the school, we have “The proposition of the analyst of the school 9th Oct 1967”.
 Eventually, he designed “la pass” – a process through which to find a way of understanding the position of the analyst.
 He never put forward a theory on the position of the analyst as what it is, but rather as what its function is.
 The analyst is (1) a subject who occupies such position to (2) function at the level of (3) the Real unconscious.